 For the most part, your ducks & chickens are likely to just ignore each other.
 If you have a really small flock of each type of bird they might integrate more, but generally ducks will prefer the company of other ducks, and chickens will prefer to hang out with chickens.
 My birds free range together in the yard all day.
 While they all come running to me for snacks and all enjoying lounging in the shade of the rhododendron bush, they keep to themselves.
 I wouldn’t say one flock is dominate over the other and they all seem to get along together.

 The one situation you want to take care with is having a drake (male duck) in a mixed flock without a rooster.
 During breeding season (spring & early summer) drakes are in the mood for love and not much can stop them.
 It’s best to have at least 2-3 female ducks per drake to keep him “occupied”.
 What you don’t want is for your drake to try and mate with your female chickens.
 Drakes have an external phallus where as roosters do not.
 As such, female chickens are not designed for that type of action and can be seriously hurt or even killed by an overzealous drake.
 If you have a rooster around, he will keep the hens safe.
 If not, just keep an eye on your drake and be ready to separate him from the flock if he bothers the chickens.

 I have had a drake and no rooster for awhile and he never went after any of the chickens.
 He actually did a good job of keeping all the ladies (duck & chicken alike) safe when out free ranging.
 The chickens all would take cover if they heard him quacking a warning about a potential predator.
-I have also had a few drakes and a rooster in the flock at the same time.
+I have also had a few drakes and a couple roosters in the flock at the same time.
 The drakes left the chickens alone and all the boys got along just fine.